jspsych/jspsych-contrib/packages/plugin-rok/readme.md

 ## Overview

-This plugin displays oriented objects (oobs) that move and allows the subject to report the primary direction of motion or the primary orientation by pressing a key on the keyboard.
+This plugin displays oriented objects (oobs) that move and allows the participant to report the primary direction of motion or the primary orientation by pressing a key on the keyboard.
 The stimulus can be displayed until a keyboard response is given or until a certain duration of time has passed.
 Oobs are objects that have an orientation (e.g. triangles).

 ## Loading